Welcome to the homepage for latex-access

 simply want a braille translation of an entire laTeX document, then this project is not for you.

-Why the need for the project latex_access?
+Why the need for the project latex-access?

 By reading this linear code, a blind person can take in and understand scientific documents in the same way that a sighted person would do by studying a printed document.

-It should be noted that normally, laTeX is just a source from which documents are converted in to an attractive-looking, typeset document that can be printed or viewed on screen, often in a .pdf, .dvi or .ps format.
+It should be noted that normally, laTeX is just a source from which documents are converted into an attractive-looking, typeset document that can be printed or viewed on screen, often in a .pdf, .dvi or .ps format.
 For various technical reasons, documents in such formats are currently inaccessible with current screen-reading technology.
 The best current sollution therefore is not to concern ourselves with documents in these formats, but rather to read and interpret the LaTeX source code itself.

 Reading a laTeX document